vacanza/holidays/SPONSORSHIP.md

 # Open World Holidays Framework Sponsorship Program

+The **Open World Holidays Framework** is launching a sponsorship initiative to support **high-quality, independent contributions** to the project.
+This program is **not tied to specific coding events** such as Google Summer of Code or Winter of Code.
+Instead, it is designed to recognize and reward meaningful work from contributors **year-round**, based on our available budget.

 The Open World Holidays Framework offers a flexible, community-funded sponsorship program to support high-quality contributions outside of traditional coding events.
 Sponsored tasks are open year-round, with compensation based on task complexity and available funding.
 We aim to fairly reward meaningful work while encouraging long-term engagement with the project.

 - [Program Goals](#program-goals)